Previz-app/io_scene_previz/README.rst

 Previz :: Blender Plugin
 ==========================

-**This README contains instructions for development of the Previz Blender plugin.
-If you're interested in simply _using_ the Blender plugin, download the lastest release here: <https://github.com/Previz-app/io_scene_previz/releases/tag/v1.2.2>**
+**This README contains instructions for development of the Previz Blender plugin.**

+If you're interested in simply using the Blender plugin, download `the lastest release <https://github.com/Previz-app/io_scene_previz/releases/tag/v1.2.2>`_.

 ---------------